Grave of Sarah Winchester

 When she died, she was buried in her home state of Connecticut in the family plot alongside her husband William and infant daughter Annie.
 The grave is located in Evergreen Cemetery in New Haven.
 It’s a sizeable cemetery and even though the grave marker is an eight-foot-tall rough-hewn stone, there are quite a few in the cemetery, making hers difficult to find.

 To locate it, take a left at the crematorium near the entrance to the cemetery and then follow the outside path.
-The Winchester plot is on that path and, besides the stone, also includes a carved basin and a low stone curb that outlines the plot.
+The Winchester plot is on that path, on the right, just past the first curve.
+Besides the stone, there is also a carved basin, a bench donated in Sarah’s honor, and a low stone curb that outlines the plot.
 Adapted with Permission from: The New England Grimpendium by J.W.
 Ocker